Dalton (unit): Isotopic variation

 The discovery of isotopes of oxygen in 1929 required a more precise definition of the unit.
-Unfortunately, two distinct definitions came into use.
+Two distinct definitions came into use.
 Chemists choose to define the AMU as 1/16 of the average mass of an oxygen atom as found in nature; that is, the average of the masses of the known isotopes, weighted by their natural abundance.
 Physicists, on the other hand, defined it as 1/16 of the mass of an atom of the isotope oxygen-16 (16O).